-As a child, I remember my mom’s friend had a series of photographs on her bedroom wall of her pregnant belly.
+As a child, I remember my mom’s friend had a series of photographs on the bedroom wall of her pregnant belly.
 She was wearing a thin dress, her long hair was falling over her shoulders and a light was shining from behind her, exposing the swell of her tummy.
 She looked so serene and beautiful.

 Fast forward twenty-odd years and there I was, clumsy and embarrassed, standing in front of a photographer in a skirt and white crop top.
 My ankles were swollen, my face was bloated and I felt plain awful.

 I decided to have photo’s taken, with my two sons loving my belly.
 They were, after all excited about the arrival of their baby sister and I wanted to document that in her scrapbook.

 I was embarrassed.
 I’d spent the last 36 weeks wearing baggy shirts and (those beautiful!) maternity pants to hide how big I’d become and now I was wearing practically nothing, baring my swollen, stretched belly to a complete stranger.